mbadry1/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 ### The problem of local optima

-- The normal local optima is not likely to appear in a deep neural network.
+- The normal local optima is not likely to appear in a deep neural network because data is usually high dimensional.
+For point to be a local optima it has to be a local optima for each of the dimensions which is highly unlikely.
-- You are unlikely to get stuck in a bad local optima in high dimensions.
+- It's unlikely to get stuck in a bad local optima in high dimensions, it is much more likely to get to the saddle point rather to the local optima, which is not a problem.
-- Plateaus can make learning slow.
+- Plateaus can make learning slow:
+  - Plateau is a region where the derivative is close to zero for a long time.
   - Plateaus is an area of fairly level high ground.
-  - This is where algorithms like momentum and Adam helps.
+  - This is where algorithms like momentum, RMSprop or Adam can help.